Taicanium/CCSim/KNOWN.md

 # Bugs

+There is an issue with lines of succession that causes random cousins to succeed instead of children born after a person takes the throne.

 # Possible Features

 Package Curses with the program to save the user the energy of installing LuaRocks?
 Would need to include versions specific to various OSes, though.